SAVE UP TO £15 ON STARTER PACKS & FREE ACCESS TO THE GUT STUFF APP

 What is a microbiome?

-What you do need to know is that 95% of them, live in our gastrointestinal tract, i.e. our gut.
+What you do need to know is that 95% of them live in our gastrointestinal tract, i.e. our gut.

-So, where do microbes come from?
+So, where do these microorganisms come from?

 The Gut Microbiome